MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-overview.md

 - **Source** environment is the Azure Stack Hub stamp where tenant VMs are running.
   - **Azure Stack Hub Operator**, download the Azure Site Recovery Appliance VM and the Azure Site Recovery VM extensions in the Marketplace Management.
-  - **Azure Stack Users**, on the User subscriptions, configure the connection to the target Vault in this source environment.
+  - **Azure Stack Users**, in the user subscriptions, configure the connection to the target vault in this source environment.

-- **Target** environment is where the Azure Site Recovery Resource Provider and dependencies are running.
+- **Target** environment is where the Azure Site Recovery Resource Provider and dependencies run.
   - **Azure Stack Hub Operator**, download the respective images.
-  - **Azure Stack Hub Users**, configure the Vault and prepare the prerequisites for your replicated VMs.
+  - **Azure Stack Hub Users**, configure the vault and prepare the prerequisites for your replicated VMs.

     :::image type="content" source="../operator/media/azure-site-recovery/overview/source-and-target.png" alt-text="Screenshot of replication of VMs across two Azure Stack Hub stamps."lightbox="media/azure-site-recovery/overview/source-and-target.png":::